jrawbits/VE-Installer/config/ReadMe.md

 one yourself and use that instead.
 In that case, you do not get to have multiple roots.
 Only "ve.root" is used.
 To set up a local VE-Components.yml file, define ve.components in the "Locations" section.
 The "root" element will specify the root (typically "ve.installer"), and the "path" will list the path relative to root and the filename for "VE-Components.yml".
+See VE-config.skeleton.yml for an example of that.